tfry-git/EmbAJAX/README.md

   server.on("/", handlePage);
   server.begin();

-  // Just a dummy text.
-You could change this at any time during loop, too! blinky.setValue("Server makes me blink");
+  updateUI();  // initialize display
 }

+char buf[16];
+void updateUI() {
+  // And the following line is all that is needed to read the slider value, convert to a string, and send it
+  // back to the client for display: display.setValue(itoa(slider.intValue(), buf, 10));

+  // NOTE: Instead of in this separate function, you could also place the above line in loop().
+However, having
+  // it here allows the library to send back the updated display, immediately, resulting in a snappier UI on
+  // the client.
+}

 void loop() {
   // handle network
   server.handleClient();

-  // And these two lines are all you have to write for the logic: Read slider value, write it to display,
-  // and toggle the blinky every three seconds. display.setValue (slider.value());
-  blinky.setVisible((millis() / 3000) % 2);
 }

 ```